asimjalis/aws-demos/big-data/glue-notes.md

 - RDS
 - JDBC

-Is it possible to exclude paths and tables?

-- Crawlers allow excluding paths and tables.
+How do crawlers decide what to crawl?

+- Crawlers crawl data sources you specify.
+- You can exclude paths in the data sources.

 What happens when a crawler runs?